How Much Should You Have Saved for Retirement by Age?

 Use catch-up contributions aggressively.
 At 50+, the extra $7,500 per year in a 401(k) adds up quickly.
 Over 15 years at 7% growth, that catch-up alone can generate over $190,000.

-Consider working 2-3 years longer.
-Each additional year of work means one more year of saving, one more year of investment growth, one fewer year of withdrawals, and a higher Social Security benefit.
+Work 2-3 years longer if you can.
+One more year = more savings, more growth, fewer withdrawal years, and a bigger Social Security benefit.
 Working until 70 instead of 65 can improve your retirement security more than almost any other single decision.

-Pay off high-interest debt first.
-Carrying credit card debt at 20% while investing at 7% is a losing proposition.
+Kill credit card debt first.
+Carrying 20% debt while earning 7% returns means you're losing 13%/year.
 Eliminating $10,000 in credit card debt frees up $200/month that can go straight to retirement.
 Use our Credit Card Payoff Calculator to see how quickly you can eliminate balances.

 How Your State Affects Retirement Savings